Minyus/causallift/README.md

 	- e.g. whether an advertising campaign was executed, whether a discount was offered, etc.
 	- Note: if you cannot find a treatment column, you may need to ask stakeholders to get the data, which might take hours to years.
 - [Optional] Propensity: continuous between 0 and 1
-	- propensity (or probability) to be treated
+	- propensity (or probability) to be treated for observational datasets (not needed for A/B Testing results)
 	- If not provided, CausalLift can estimate from the features using logistic regression.
-Not needed for A/B Testing data.

 <img src="readme_images/Example_table_data.png">